Czech Game of the Year Awards: 2022 and 2023

-The 2022 awards were originally to be held in 2023 but organisators didn't manage to secure sufficient support and funding for it.
+The 2022 awards were originally to be held in 2023 but organisers didn't manage to secure sufficient support and funding for it.
 They eventually found enough partners and supporters so that next awards could be held in 2024.
-Organisators decided to hold dual awards for 2022 and 2023 and set it for 10 December 2024.
+Organisers decided to hold dual awards for 2022 and 2023 and set it for 10 December 2024.

 Nominated games of 2022 included Afterglitch, Dungeon: Faster & Deadlier, Sokochess, Boom Mania, Polda 7, Shy Eye Labyrinth: The Incredible Mystery, Fragments Of A Mind, The Last Oricru, Lords and Villeins, 1428: Shadows over Silesia, FixFox, Sokoboss, Light Bringer, Beyond the Wall and Leave No One Behind: Ia Drang and Codenames while nominated games for year 2023 included: Hrot, Bzzzt, Last Train Home, Crime Boss: Rockay City, Arma Reforger, Facteroids, Mycosis, FFF, Next Move, The Gray Man, Track Craft, Don't Leave, Ylands EDU and Crossroad OS.